jilek/DataBootcampFinalProject/Segment4_Deliverable/README.md

    -	**Combination** approach of **oversampling** and **undersampling**.

-#### Section 7.
-ML Model: Description of how data was split into training and testing sets
+#### Section 7 Description of how data was split into training and testing sets

 We divide the data set into two parts: